nghianguyentek/docs/english/u.md

 ##### periodically
 - adv /pɪ'ə ri\` ɒ' dɪ.k li`/
   - in a [periodic](u.md#periodic) way (định kì).
+## prevailing
+### adj /prɪ\` ve'ɪ lɪ`ŋ/
+- existing in a particular place or at a particular time (thịnh hành).
+  - *From there we will go on to understand the most prevailing network reference models OSI and TCP/IP.*
 ##### polymorphism
 - n /pɒ'l li mɔ'ː fɪ zə`m/
   - the fact that s/t such as animal or organism can exist in different forms (tính đa hình).